- Resource focus = scale and repeatability

 - High capital efficiencies

-Development plans in 2013 include the drilling of sixty (60.0 net) heavy oil wells to follow up the exploration and development success of 2012.
-In addition to the drilling program, Crew plans to recomplete 40 to 60 wells in the area in 2013.
+Our 2014 capital plans for this area include the drilling of 25 (25.0 net) heavy oil wells to follow up the exploration and development success of 2013.